 - Description – Also the name of the project's module class, for example, MyWowzaModule.

 - Fully Qualified Class Name – The project's package path followed by a period and the name of the project's module class, for example, com.mycompany.wowza.MyWowzaModule.

 - Click Add.

 Add a class to the project

 - In the Package Explorer panel that appears by default on the left side of the Java perspective of Eclipse, right-click the package path to which you want to add the class, hover over New, and then click Other.

-- In the dialog that opens, click on the Wowza Streaming Engine wizard you want to add to the project.
+- In the wizard that opens, select the Wowza Streaming Engine class you want to add to the project.
 For example, select the module class or server listener class, and then click Next.

 - Using camel case, enter a Name for the class and then click Finish.